abiramen/abiramen/readme.md

 ![](https://raw.githubusercontent.com/abiramen/abiramen/master/intro.png)
 <h2><center>Hey there!</center></h3>
 I'm a third year student and casual academic at <strong>UNSW Sydney</strong>.
-Most of my commits at the moment are related to teaching and personal projects.
+Most of my commits at the moment are related to teaching, working on educational tools and (private) contributions to COMP1521 course materials/infrastructure.

 <h3>Current projects</h3>
 <ul>
+<li>I'm a casual academic at UNSW, primarily involved with teaching and some administration of COMP1521, a systems programming course.
+I also work on <a href="https://github.com/insou22/mipsy">mipsy_web</a>, an education-focused browser-based MIPS32 emulator.
-<li>I'm the President of, and also write CTFs for <a href = "https://unswsecurity.com">UNSW Security Society</a>.</li>
+<li>I'm the President of, and also occasionally write CTFs for <a href = "https://unswsecurity.com">UNSW Security Society</a>.</li>
 <li>I'm the Technical Director at <a href = "https://csesoc.unsw.edu.au">CSESoc UNSW</a>, where I'm primarily responsible for maintaining our infrastructure of several projects, and also discover potential vulnerabilities in various projects for fun.</li>
-<li>I occasionally write articles on my <a href="https://www.abiram.me">website!</a> These primarily include articles that I've written for other students.</li>
+<li>I occasionally write articles on my <a href="https://www.abiram.me">website!</a> These include articles that I've written for other students.</li>
 </ul>

 <h3>Things I've done in the past</h3>